Application for a New License

 - Certificates of completion for any treatment, therapy, victim panel, or group program

-- Relevant scholastic, community, volunteer or work experience
+- A resume that includes scholastic, community, volunteer, and work experience

 - A statement regarding the applicant's character, the nature and extent of any rehabilitation, or extenuating or mitigating circumstances concerning illegal activities or conduct